jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-If the participant stops talking and you still like to know more, you could – after a brief pause – »echo« the most recent statement or words the participant has said.
+If the participant stops talking and makes a longer pause and you still like to know more, you could »echo« the most recent statement or words the participant has said.

 <div class="example">